apache/directory-fortress-realm/REALM-HOST-SETUP.md

  Where [directory-fortress-realm] is base folder of this source package.

-3. Configure Fortress Realm for target LDAP server
+3. Configure the Fortress Realm for target LDAP server.

  Copy the fortress.properties, created during [directory-fortress-core] setup, to this package's config folder.
  ```
  cp [directory-fortress-core]/config/fortress.properties [directory-fortress-realm]/conf
  ```

- Where [directory-fortress-core] is base folder of the fortress core source package and [directory-fortress-realm] is the current package's home folder.
+ Where [directory-fortress-core] is base folder of the fortress core source package and [directory-fortress-realm] is this package's home folder.

-4. Restart tomcat server instance for changes to take effect.
+4. Restart Tomcat server for changes to take effect.

 _________________________________________________________________________________
 ## SECTION 3.
 Enable Tomcat Realm for Host